iossifovlab/snakeobjects/documentation/documentation.rst

 directory and its content are created by the *workflow designer* and define the workflow.
-The pipeline directory usually contains a python script called ``build_object_graph.py`` that  uses *meta data* associated with a given project to create the project's object graph and one snakemake file for each object type used in the object graph.
+The pipeline directory usually contains a python script called ``build_object_graph.py`` that  uses *meta data* associated with a given project to create the project's object graph and one Snakemake file for each object type used in the object graph.
 The pipeline directory can also contain scripts, conda environment definitions, or other artifacts used by the pipeline.